-If you’re dealing with a mental illness, like depression, it can be hard to make decisions about what treatment is best for you.
-The idea can be a little daunting, and finding accurate information, particularly about medication, can be difficult.
+If you’re dealing with a mental health problem, like depression, it can be hard to make decisions about what treatment is best for you.

 In some cases your family doctor will refer you to a psychiatrist, who is able to prescribe medication.
-If you see a clinical psychologist, they’ll be able give you advice and support, but it’s important to know that they aren’t able to give prescriptions, because they are not medically trained.
+If you see a clinical psychologist, they’ll be able give you advice and support.
+They aren’t able to give prescriptions, because they are not medically trained.

 The effects of medication